uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

  - Chrome 86.0.4240.111 / macOS 10.15.7

  UHM Lost and Found localhost test with default db
- ✓ Test that landing page shows up (unstable)
+ ✓ Test that landing page shows up
  ✓ Test that signin and signout work
  ✓ Test that signup page, then logout works
- ✓ Test that profiles page displays
- ✓ Test that interests page displays
- ✓ Test that projects page displays
+ ✓ Test that lostItems page displays
- ✓ Test that home page display and profile modification works ✓ Test that addProject page works
+ ✓ Test that home page display and profile modification works ✓ Test that addItem page works
- ✓ Test that filter page works

  9 passed (56s)